 The next story is set in the junk shop and features a possible ancient curse.
 The last story will be set in the hospital and is another art related mystery.

 The alliterative pattern came from the first book.
 I had come up with a title, but it was quite flat and nobody was very happy with it.
-Then Ellen and I started talk and I mentioned that it would be good to do something with diamonds and dogs…. diamonds and ditches…. diamonds and daggers.
-Ellen leapt on he diamonds and daggers idea.
+Then Ellen and I started talking and I mentioned that it would be good to do something with diamonds and dogs…. diamonds and ditches…. diamonds and daggers.
+Ellen leapt on the diamonds and daggers idea.
 There was just one problem… there weren’t any daggers in the story.
 So once we had decided on the title, I had to go back and tweak the content.
 The other titles have come midway through the writing.

 Titles are really important.
 The title is a way of making a promise to a reader about what you are going to deliver.
 They are one of the tools that you use to make sure your book gets into the hands of a reader.
 But I think my responsibility is the words in between the covers, title writing isn’t my strength, so it’s good to have a team at Bloomsbury who really understand what will work well in the bookshops.